hummingbird-project/hummingbird-docs/Hummingbird.docc/Jobs/JobsGuide.md

 ### Schedule accuracy

+When the scheduler hits a point to run a job, it adds it to the job queue.
+This does mean if the job queue is busy, the scheduled job may not execute at the exact time expected.
+You can mitigate this by running scheduled jobs on a separate queue or if you are using the Postgres driver you can set the priority for scheduled jobs to be higher.

-You can setup how accurate you want your scheduler to adhere to the schedule regardless of whether the scheduler is running or not.
+Also you can setup how accurate you want your scheduler to adhere to the schedule regardless of whether the scheduler is running or not.
 Obviously if your scheduler is not running it cannot schedule jobs.
 But you can use the `accuracy` parameter of a schedule to indicate what you want your scheduler to do once it comes back online after having been down.

 Setting it to `.all` will schedule a job for every trigger point it missed eg if your scheduler was down for 6 hours and you had a hourly schedule it would push a job to the JobQueue for every one of those hours missed.
-Setting it to `.latest` will mean it only schedules a job for last trigger point if it was missed.
+Setting it to `.latest` will mean it only schedules a job for last trigger point missed.
 If you don't set the value then it will default to `.latest`.

 ```swift
 jobSchedule.addJob(TestJobParameters(), schedule: .hourly(minute: 30), accuracy: .all)